Venceremos Brigade: Internal controversy

 In the first 1969 trip, women often argued with other members, complaining that Cuban society was deeply sexist, and did not live up to the feminist radicalism as expected.
 Michael Kazin participated in the first 1969 brigade trip and claimed it was an enthralling experience, but as he later heard news of economic failure in Cuba after 1970, he began to reflect on the heavy military presence he once saw in Cuba, and began rethinking his enthusiasm for Cuba, instead seeing it as a Sovietized society.
 Regina Anavy, a non-insurgent member of the Weather Underground, participated in the 1971 trip to Cuba and described frequent arguments among members, and that she personally became depressingly disillusioned with militaristic Cuban society, and her own radicalism.

 Gay Cubans being imprisoned in UMAP camps became a contentious issue within the organization, alongside the issue of institutionalized homophobia in Cuba in general.
 In 1970, the Venceremos Brigade responded by officially banning LGBT members from joining, citing homosexuality as "a social pathology that reflects a left-over bourgeois decadence".
 The brigade organizer Allen Young left the organization, and later went on to document LGBT oppression in Cuba.

 Antonio Maceo Brigade

 The Antonio Maceo Brigade was formed as a Cuban solidarity group of Cuban American radicals, modeled after the Venceremos Brigade.
 Their first brigade trip to Cuba occurred in 1977.
 Many Cubans who joined the brigade were motivated to prove that they weren't counterrevolutionary "gusanos".
-At the time the Venceremos Brigade refused to allow Cuban exiles to be members believing them all to be middle class and counterrevolutionary "gusanos".
+At the time the Venceremos Brigade refused to allow Cuban exiles to be members believing them all to be middle-class and counterrevolutionary "gusanos" ("worms").

 For a Cuban American to be allowed into the Antonio Maceo Brigade, they must have, first, "left Cuba by family decision", secondly "not participated in counterrevolutionary activities", and thirdly "defines him or herself as opposed to the blockade".